 Regular Abstract Submission* $50

 Student Abstract Submission $25

 *Post doc and Research Technician abstracts are submitted at the Regular Abstract Submission rate.

-Abstracts will be accepted in electronic format.
-SIVB’s online electronic abstract system will include online payment capabilities including immediate submission and confirmations will be available soon.
+Abstracts are accepted in electronic format.
+SIVB’s online electronic abstract system includes online payment capabilities plus step-by-step instructions for online submission and confirmations.
 The Early Bird Abstract Deadline is January 15, 2021.

 Invited Speakers should not submit their abstracts through this system.
 The Meeting Secretariat will contact all Invited Speakers separately with directions on where to submit their invited abstracts.

 Submit your abstract for the 2021 In Vitro Biology Meeting

 All abstracts submitted by students will be required to have their supervisor review and approve the submitted abstract in our online system.
 Students will need to include the name and email address of their professor/supervisor on the Author page when submitting their work.
 To complete the submission, the student’s supervisor will be sent a an email with a direct link to log into the Scorecard and approve the content and co-authors of the abstract.
 Once approved, the student will be allowed to log back in, then complete submitting the abstract.
 Directions for this process will also be provided when submitting your student abstract online.